phzao/cookies-api/README.md

-# Customer and authentication using Netlify Serverless
+# user and authentication using Netlify Serverless

 This project is ready to be deployed on netlify.